iintothewind/home_chat/README.md

 This app is built by npm, and it runs on nginx and mosquitto.
 It can be deployed on both x86(pc) and armv7(respberrypi) docker containers.

+- first of all use `docker` branch to do the follow

 - `npm run build`

 All compiled pages will be created in `./build` folder.